 Unfortunately, despite solving a number of murder cases, Fulcher resigned in 2014.
 When asked about the impact of Fulcher’s decision, Becky’s mother, Karen Edwards, said that if Fulcher “followed the guidelines, Becky would never have been found”.

-On 31st of March 2016, Halliwell was formally charged with Becky Godden-Edwards’ murder, and in September a jury found him guilty.
+On 31 March 2016, Halliwell was formally charged with Becky Godden-Edwards’ murder, and in September a jury found him guilty.
 He was sentenced to whole life imprisonment, meaning that he is not eligible for parole, and will die in prison.

 The Evil That Men Do Michaud and Hazelwood go beyond the lurid details, to a deeper understanding of the depraved minds behind grisly crimes, in a stark, startling, and fascinating work you will not soon forget.

 Prefer Audiobooks?
 Audible 30-Day Free Trial with free audiobooks.